bytesized/utilities/README.md

 # Utilities

 * **clearclipboard**: Very simple utility that takes no arguments and empties the clipboard.
 Tested on Windows 10 and Ubuntu.
 * **digest**: Computes the digest of a file or string using the choice of any algorithm Python has available to it.
+Tested on Windows 10, OSX and Ubuntu
 * **hexdump**: Prints the hexadecimal representation of file contents alongside the text contents.
 Automatically tries to fit output to the terminal width.
 Tested in Windows 10.
 * **markdown**: Uses the GitHub API to render a Markdown file as HTML.
 Takes an input file and an output file.
 Tested on OSX.
+* **regmv**: Moves files in a directory by performing regex substitution on their filenames.

 # To do